-Kirsten Silva Gruesz describes this moment as a contradictory unfolding event . . . that masks the historical significance of Latino culture in the United States (2003, 55-56).
+Kirsten Silva Gruesz (2003) describes this moment as a contradictory unfolding event . . . that masks the historical significance of Latino culture in the United States (55-56).
 According to Gruesz, the Latino demographic surge was anticipated in the unfolding of a particular set of relations between the United States and Latin America before it materialized in the 2000 census (57).

-For works with one, two, or three authors, include all the authors' surnames in the citation.
+For works with one or two authors, include both surnames in the citation.